fhem/SD_Keeloq/README.md

 # How to receive or send the SD_Keeloq radio signal

-You need a SIGNALduino.
+You need a SIGNALduino and know the keys.
-Look at the FHEM Wiki, for more Information: http://www.fhemwiki.de/wiki/SIGNALDuino Forum thread is at:
+Look at the FHEM Wiki, for more Information: http://www.fhemwiki.de/wiki/SIGNALDuino Forum thread is at: http://forum.fhem.de/index.php/topic,38831.0.html